actie/fnsapi/README.md

 ### logger

 By default it's a `stdout` stream but if you use this gem with Rails application, logger will be configurated as `Rails.logger` automaticaly.

+### proxy_url

+By default is not set.
+FNS API check requests permissions by IP address, if you have multiple servers, you can set up yor own proxy server and make requests from him.
+Example: `'http://user:pass@host.domain:port'` or other formats supported by `savon gem`

 ## Usage